 LOWER

-function to disregard case sensitivity in strings and request variablesIN
+function to disregard request sensitivity in strings and request variablesIN

 andNOT IN